Equivalence of Extended $U(1)$ Chern-Simons and Reshetikhin-Turaev TQFTs: Extended Equivalence of Chern--Simons and RT Theories Extended Equivalence of U(1) Chern--Simons and RT Theories)

 \subsection{Boundary Operator Equivalence}

 In the previous sections we compared the closed partition functions arising from two constructions of Abelian Chern--Simons theory at level $k$: the geometric quantization approach by Manoliu \cite{Manoliu2,Manoliu3} and the surgery approach by Mattes--Polyak--Reshetikhin (MPR) \cite{Mattes}, which is the Abelian Reshetikhin--Turaev surgery TQFT \cite{Reshetikhin:1991}.
-We now put this comparison in a conceptually cleaner form: after passing to the extended formalism and fixing the common Walker--Maslov normalization, the two constructions define the \emph{same extended $(2+1)$-dimensional TQFT}, not merely the same closed $3$--manifold invariants.
+We now put this comparison in a conceptually cleaner form: after passing to the extended formalism the two constructions define the \emph{same extended $(2+1)$-dimensional TQFT}, not merely the same closed $3$--manifold invariants.